 - The University's policy regarding resources for graduate research candidates

 - Disability Information and Support

-- Māori and Pacific Islands Conference Funding
+- Māori and indigenous Pacific Peoples Conference Funding

-- Student Supervisor Agreement (in MS Word format)
+- Student Supervisor Agreement (DOC)

-- Student perceptions of quality supervision (PDF format, 1MB)
+- Student perceptions of quality supervision (PDF)

 - Postgraduate Travel Procedure and Forms